semanticClimate/p/en/posts/volunteers-wanted.md

 ## Join our coding crew!

-**We're looking for smart-thinking, enthusiastic volunteers** keen on helping us transform climate science and policy information into action.
+**We're looking for smart-thinking, enthusiastic interns/volunteers** keen on helping us transform climate science and policy information into action.

 **We're looking for:**